abisop/nuttx-docs/en/components/paging.md

 `include/nuttx/arch.h`.
 However, for the case of this paging logic, the architecture specific functions are declared in `include/nuttx/page.h`.
-Standard, architecture-specific functions that should already be provided in the architecture port are :c`up_switch_context`.
-New, additional functions that must be implemented just for on-demand paging support are:
+Standard, architecture-specific functions that should already be provided in the architecture port are :c`up_switch_context`{.interpreted-text role="func"}.
+New, additional functions that must be implemented just for on-demand paging support
+are: